Based in Prague, Czech republic

 Under Leaves - A color-filled hidden object game from the world of animals.
 Lovingly crafted watercolor illustrations with relaxing audio and gameplay.

-Aniscience ("Hravouka") - Our biggest project yet.
+Little Mouse's Encyclopedia (formerly Aniscience or Hravouka) - Our biggest project yet.
 An interactive educational game for kids.
 Open up a world of adventure to your child through nature's laws, her plants and animals.

 Circus Atos was founded by Michal Berlinger and Barbora Podhorska while working on the indie mobile game about love and canoeing, Ahoooj.
 Bara was studying illustration, Michal film production at FAMU – both wanted to learn game development.A tale of three game engines